Patella Fracture: Symptoms and Diagnosis

 Frequently Asked Questions

-Patella fractures are caused by direct trauma, such as a fall or blow to the knee, or from sudden contraction of the quadriceps muscles.
+A patella fracture is a break or crack in the kneecap, typically caused by direct trauma, such as a fall or blow to the knee.
+It can also result from sudden muscle contraction or overuse.

-2. What are the symptoms of a patella fracture?
+What type of surgery is performed for a patella fracture?

-Treatment includes immobilization in a cast or brace, and in severe cases, surgery to realign and stabilize the bone fragments.
+Treatment involves immobilization with a cast or brace, and in more severe cases, surgery is required to realign and stabilize the fractured bone fragments.

 Feeling unwell?